 BA, University of California at Santa Cruz (Honors in the Major, College Honors)

-Professor Lichty specializes in regulatory compliance management, global anti-corruption programs, FCPA compliance and anti money-laundering investigations.
-As vice president of compliance services at Integreon, her clients were Fortune 50-500 companies in highly regulated industries including: financial services, pharmaceutical and medical devices, insurance, and technology and telecommunication.
-She is a member of the Association of Corporate Counsel, the ABA Anti-Corruption Committee and the ABA Anti-Money Laundering Committee.
+Professor Lichty specializes in regulatory compliance management, government contract compliance, global anti-corruption programs, FCPA compliance and anti money-laundering investigations.
+She currently serves in the US Federal Government Markets Division of Motorola Solutions Inc. She previously served as Vice President of Compliance Services in a legal processing outsourcing firm where her clients were Fortune 50-500 companies in highly regulated industries including: financial services, pharmaceutical and medical devices, insurance, and technology and telecommunication.
+Prof Lichty’s experience incorporates global legal issues and international compliance, and includes work with the World Bank and the United Nations.
+She is a member of the Association of Corporate Counsel (ACC) and active in the ACC National Capital Region Chapter.

 Course(s): Introduction to the U.S Legal System

 J.D., University of Pennsylvania School of Law

 Michele Mathes is the Director of Education and Director of Research Programs at the Center for Advocacy for the Rights and Interests of the Elderly.
 She serves as adjunct faculty at Drexel University College of Medicine, the Institute of Catholic Bioethics of Saint Joseph’s University, and Bryn Mawr Graduate School of Social Work and Social Research.
 Her principal interests are the ethics of aging and of long term care, and conflict resolution.

 Course(s): Ethics and Professional Standards